Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Experimental Setup and Baseline Analysis

-We extract features from: (1) \textbf{DINOv2 ViT-B/14}~\cite{oquab2024dinov}, a self-supervised image model, producing $(16, 256, 768)$ features per clip; and (2) \textbf{VideoMAE-B}~\cite{tong2022videomaemaskedautoencodersdataefficient}, a self-supervised video model pretrained on SSv2, producing $(8, 196, 768)$ features.
-Our main results use the final layer (layer 11); we additionally analyze layers 3 and 7 in Section~\ref{sec:layers}.
-This pairing lets us compare how SAEs behave on image-pretrained vs.\ video-pretrained representations.
+We extract features from \textbf{DINOv2 ViT-B/14}~\cite{oquab2024dinov}, a self-supervised image model giving $(16, 256, 768)$ features per clip, and \textbf{VideoMAE-B}~\cite{tong2022videomaemaskedautoencodersdataefficient}, a self-supervised video model pretrained on SSv2 giving $(8, 196, 768)$ --- a pairing that contrasts image-pretrained against video-pretrained representations.
+Main results use the final layer (layer 11); Section~\ref{sec:layers} additionally analyzes layers 3 and 7, which together sample the early, middle, and final stages of the 12-layer ViT (low-level appearance, mid-level part and motion structure, high-level semantics), the standard choice for layer-wise probing.

 \paragraph{Datasets.} (1) \textbf{Something-Something v2 (SSv2)}~\cite{goyal2017somethingsomethingvideodatabase}: 220k clips of fine-grained hand-object interactions with 174 action templates (e.g., ``Pushing [something] from left to right'').
 The action labels provide semantic supervision for evaluating feature quality.
 (2) \textbf{Kinetics-400 (K400)}~\cite{kay2017kineticshumanactionvideo}: 400 action classes with diverse scenes and appearance variation, testing generalization beyond fine-grained actions.